Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Nicole Cosgrove

 Paprika is one of the world’s most commonly used spices.
-There are several different varieties, the most two common being sweet and hot.
+There are several different varieties, the two most common being sweet and hot.
 And each paprika blend adds a unique depth of flavor to any dish it’s combined with.
-It’s seriously good stuff.

 In this article, we’ll cover what paprika is, why your pup should avoid it, and some better spice alternatives for your dog.